astrolytics-io/nucleus-analytics/README.md

 })
 ```

-Enable overwrite: set the second parameter as true to overwrite past properties.
+Overwrite past properties by setting the second parameter as true.

 ```javascript
 Nucleus.setProps({